-With effect from 22 June 2022 a weekly proxy interest rate based on the Mercer Super Trust Moderate Fund has been introduced.
-The expense deduction is currently 0.30% per year (or 0.025% each month).
+The weekly proxy interest rate is based on the Mercer Super Trust Moderate Fund (less tax and the expenses deduction).
+With effect from 30 May 2025, the Trustees resolved to increase the expense deduction to 0.42% per year (0.035% per month).
 Interest rates can be highly volatile and can be positive or negative.
-The cumulative interest rates for the Scheme year to 31 March 2024 are shown on page 7.